-The goal of this homework is to learn learn basic concepts of 1-D and 2-D Fourier analyses in MATLAB, including forward and inverse Fourier transforms (FT) of signals in the spatial and frequency domains, amplitude and phase spectra, image reconstruction, artifacts, aliasing, ghosts.
-(Hint: matrix entries are identified by (row,column), which is up/down, then left/right, while pixels are conventionally identified by (x,y), which is left/right, then down/up).
+The goal of this homework is to learn basic concepts of 1-D and 2-D Fourier analyses in MATLAB, including forward and inverse Fourier transforms (FT) of signals in the spatial and spatial frequency domains, amplitude and phase spectra, image reconstruction, artifacts, aliasing, ghosts.
+It's fine to use Octave/Mathematica/R/etc instead.
+Turn in (email me) answers, graphs, and code (compact code appreciated) as a single pdf.

+Overall hint: remember that matrix entries are identified by (row, column), which is up/down, then left/right, while pixels are conventionally identified by (x,y), which is left/right, then down/up.

 1: 1-D FT.
-Plot the following 1-D functions and their amplitude spectra:
+Plot the following 1-D functions and their fourier amplitude spectra: